SAFETY TESTS: UNITED STATES

 Additionally, federal law requires you to provide a copy of the GCC to the CPSC and to the Commissioner of Customs, upon request.
 You may find it helpful to ensure that the website URL for your GCC, if provided electronically, is clearly accessible on your import paperwork to facilitate a speedier entry through U.S. Customs and Border Protection (CBP) facilities.
 If you are not furnishing your GCC electronically, then you may also choose to print out a hard copy of your GCC and include it in all of your imported shipments to facilitate a speedier entry through CBP facilities.

-Here are all my documents for both the US and Europe.
+Here are all my documents for the USA.
 Posting them on my website like a good little boy: